image

 Proving Negligence in Your Eugene Car Accident Case

-• The defendant had a legal duty to others.
+• The at-fault party owed you a legal duty of care.

-• The plaintiff – you – suffered an injury as a result of the defendant’s breach.
+• You suffered injuries as a direct result of the breach.

 Communicating with Insurance Companies